Actifio/AGMPowerCLI/GCBDR.md

 # Overview
 This document describes how to configure PowerShell access to the Backup and DR Management Console.
-This document will also provide guidance if you are converting from Actifio GO
+This document will also provide guidance if you are converting from Actifio GO.

 ## Prerequisites
 To perform Backup and DR PowerShell operations, you need the following: